stepas-toliautas/enccs-instructor-training/content/teaching-style.md

 - Understand what is meant by feedback, cognitive development and mental models
 ```

-## The Carpentries approach to teaching
+## Carpentry instructor training

-Here we will give you a very short overview of the Carpentries approach to teaching and highlight parts that are most important for teaching ENCCS style lessons.
+Here we will give you a short overview of the Carpentries approach to teaching and highlight parts that are most important for teaching ENCCS style lessons.

 Most ENCCS instructors have completed the
 [Carpentry instructor training workshop](https://carpentries.github.io/instructor-training/), which